Dearborn Public Schools: History

+In 2026, Mike Esseily, former teacher and assistant principal within the district became the new superintendent.
+He is the first Arab and the first Muslim to serve as the superintendent in the district.

+The district is proposing a $1.5 billion construction bond issue, to be voted on in November 2026, that would replace some schools and renovate some existing ones.

 Demographics

-After decades of slow growth, Dearborn Public Schools has seen its enrollment stabilize in circa 2021.
-Enrollment was just over 20,000 students for the 2020–21 school year.
-About 46 percent of the district's students are considered English Language Learners.
 The community includes a large Arab American population, and Arabic is the most common second language in the district after English.
 From 2000 to 2010, during a time of growth in the Arab American community, the enrollment of DPS increased from 17,000 to 18,500.
 This occurred even though the number of households in Dearborn declined during the same period.

 In a thirty-year period ending sometime prior to 2010 the district and Detroit Public Schools both developed policies to accommodate Arab and Muslim students in collaboration with administrators, parents, teachers, and students.
 Policies adopted by the districts included observances of Muslim holidays, Arabic-language programs, policies concerning prayer, and rules regarding modesty of girls and women in physical education and sports.

 As of 2016 almost 66% of the district's students were Arab American.
 As of 2016 the poorest 25% of the district's students performed far above national averages in academic performance.

 About 70 percent of the families in the district are low-income as of 2021.
 Dearborn Public Schools offers free school lunch and breakfast to most of its kindergarten through 12th grade students through the Community Eligibility Program of the National School Lunch Program.
-All school meals in the district are halal and nut free, with a vegetarian option available at each meal.